mlin/GenomicSQLite/docs/guide.md

 #### Two-bit encoding for nucleotide sequences

-The Genomics Extension supplies SQL functions to pack a DNA/RNA text sequence into a smaller BLOB using two bits per nucleotide.
-Storing a large database of sequences this way can be more efficient for certain applications, by fitting 4X more nucleotides into a given cache memory space compared to plain text.
-(It is not, however, expected to shrink the database file much on disk, owing to the storage compression applied to all data.)
+The Genomics Extension supplies SQL functions to pack a DNA/RNA sequence TEXT value into a smaller BLOB value, using two bits per nucleotide.
+(Review [SQLite Datatypes](https://www.sqlite.org/datatype3.html) on the important differences between TEXT and BLOB values & columns.)

+Storing a large database of sequences using such BLOBs, instead of sequence TEXT, can improve efficiency by fitting 4X more nucleotides into a given cache memory space.
+It is not, however, expected to shrink the database file much on disk, owing to the storage compression applied to all data.

 **↪ Two-bit encoding**